 Creams and Serums

 There are lots of skin products on the market that claim to iron out wrinkles.
-Unfortunately, whilst a lot of these creams can ward off future wrinkles, they are largely ineffective against existing signs of aging.
-The only creams that are likely to truly reverse aging are those containing the ingredient retinol (read more at this guide at Marie Claire).
+Unfortunately, whilst a lot of these creams can ward off future wrinkles, they are largely ineffective against existing signs of ageing.
+The only creams that are likely to truly reverse ageing are those containing the ingredient retinol (read more at this guide at Marie Claire).
 Studies have shown that retinol can increase cell turnover and build collagen, helping to physically smooth out the skin.
 You shouldn’t expect miracles, however – retinol may be able to undo fine wrinkles, but is unlikely to be able to get rid of deep frown lines and smile lines.